-John Armstrong (II) was born after 1787, probably about 1789 probably in Hunterdon Co NJ.
+John Armstrong (II) was born between 6 Sep 1792 and 5 Sep 1793, probably in Hunterdon Co NJ.
 The circumstances of his childhood are not known.
 Both his father’s will and his maternal grandfather’s will agree that he was the son of John Armstrong, son of Martin Armstrong, of Maidenhead, Hunterdon Co NJ, and Bathsheba (or Barshaba) Coleman, who married Nathaniel Moore and had two children by him before his death, say 1787-1788.
-Neither will implies that John Armstrong and Bathsheba (Colemen) Moore were married.
+Neither will indicates that John Armstrong and Bathsheba (Colemen) Moore were married.
 She died intestate in 1795.

 A will is the only document I have so far found naming John Armstrong, the father of this man, other than several land deals which Martin Armstrong, his grandfather, made in western NY.
 Somerset Co tax lists from 1775 through 1796 show a John Armstrong, but there is no way at this time to tell if these refer to this man.
 We may assume John Jr lived with his father, at least after the death of Bathsheba Moore, his mother.
 Lack off New Jersey censuses in this era make it difficult to tell where little John’s bigger half-sister and half-brother were living.